rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 <a name="1.21.91.1">1.21.91.1</a> If the manifestation has no collective title, and one or more expressions contained in the publication are not named on the preferred source of information:

-transcribe the title and statement of responsibility from the preferred source of information, and name the other work(s) in a contents note (see [Note-on-manifestation](/DCRMR/other-notes/Note-on-manifestation/), [7.20.5](/other-notes/Note-on-manifestation/#7205-contents-notes))
+transcribe the title and statement of responsibility from the preferred source of information, and name the other work(s) in a contents note (see [Note on manifestation](/DCRMR/other-notes/Note-on-manifestation/), [7.20.5](/other-notes/Note-on-manifestation/#7205-contents-notes))

-**or** 	make a separate description for each separately titled expression, linking the separate descriptions with “With” notes (see [Issued-with](/DCRMR/other-notes/Issued-with/), [7.233.3.1](/DCRMR/other-notes/Issued-with/#7.233.3.1))
+**or** 	make a separate description for each separately titled expression, linking the separate descriptions with “With” notes (see [Issued with](/DCRMR/other-notes/Issued-with/), [7.233.3.1](/DCRMR/other-notes/Issued-with/#7.233.3.1))

 **or**  	 devise a collective title for the whole manifestation, preferably in the language and script of the cataloging agency, and use this devised title, enclosed in square brackets, as the title proper.